RovyVon A29 Brass Flashlight Review

 - The brass is great

 - Tritium slots.
-Haven’t added them yet but might just be my first.
+Haven’t added them yet, but might just be my first.

 - I just like the build overall.
-Not flashlighty but it scratches that itch somehow
+Not flashlighty, but it scratches that itch somehow

 What I don’t like

-- UI Ambiguity among all the models
+- user interface Ambiguity among all the models

 Notes